WayScience/pyroptosis_signature_data_analysis/README.md

 For more information on plate layout and experimental design please see [pyroptosis_signature](https://github.com/WayScience/pyroptosis_signature).

-# Treatments of Interest (All in this table are with 0.025% inhibitor)
+# Treatments of Interest (All in this table are with DMSO 0.025% inhibitor)

 | Inducer           | Number of Doses   | Dose Concentration(s) | Function                      |
 | :----------       | :---------------: | :-----| :---------                    |